 The Climate Adaptation Science program closely integrates research, instruction, work-place experience, and collaborations among scientists, federal, state, and local land and resource managers, policy-makers, trainees, and citizen stakeholders.
 The program emphasizes interdisciplinary research and includes training in informatics, modeling, communication, leadership, project management, risk assessment, decision-making under uncertainty, and interdisciplinary teamwork.

 Trainees acquire primary disciplinary expertise in their departmental major degree fields.
-Trainees select a second discipline in which to acquire secondary expertise (e.g., a student in Applied Economics, a social science, might elect a natural or physical science discipline for secondary emphasis; a trainee in Biology, a natural science, might elect a social or physical science discipline for secondary emphasis).
-Each trainee’s graduate supervisory committee will include one faculty member from the secondary discipline.
 All trainees acquire facility in working on problems that span and in teams that include the full range of climate-adaptation-related disciplines.

 Trainees complete a 9-credit specialization that includes two experiential elements.
-The required courses are the Interdisciplinary Research Colloquium (1 credit) and the two-semester Studio course (4 credits), accompanied by 4 credits of short course electives.
-Trainees complete a two-part internship with a government, industry, or NGO partner that brackets the year-long research studio.
+The required courses are two Interdisciplinary Research Colloquia (1 credit each) and the two-semester Studio course (5 credits), accompanied by 1 credit of short course electives.
+Trainees complete an internship (1 credit) with a government, industry, or NGO partner that precedes the year-long research studio with the opportunity for second internship the following summer.
 Each trainee also designs and completes an Individual Communication Plan , with Capstone.
 Details are given below in the Program Timetable.

 Please note, all Utah State University graduate students in participating programs are eligible for consideration for the traineeship program, but only U.S. citizens, nationals, and permanent residents are eligible for fellowships.